See the DrugPatentWatch profile for lipitor

 According to the FDA, the most common side effects of Lipitor include:

-* Muscle pain or weakness (myalgia or myasthenia): This is one of the most common side effects of Lipitor, affecting up to 10% of users.
+* Muscle pain and weakness (myalgia and myasthenia): This is one of the most common side effects of Lipitor, affecting up to 10% of users.
+Muscle pain can range from mild to severe and may be accompanied by fatigue, weakness, and cramping.

-* Fatigue: Fatigue is a common side effect of Lipitor, affecting up to 1% of users.
+* Fatigue: Fatigue is a common side effect, affecting up to 2% of users.

-While rare, Lipitor can cause some serious side effects, including:
+While rare, some serious side effects of Lipitor include:

 What to Do if You Experience Side Effects

-If you experience any side effects while taking Lipitor, it's essential to talk to your doctor.
-They may be able to adjust your dosage or switch you to a different medication.
-In some cases, stopping Lipitor altogether may be necessary.
+If you're experiencing side effects from Lipitor, it's essential to talk to your doctor.
+They may recommend adjusting your dosage or switching to a different medication.
+In severe cases, side effects may require hospitalization.

 Preventing Side Effects

-* Start with a low dose: If you're new to Lipitor, start with a low dose and gradually increase as needed.
+* Start with a low dose: Starting with a low dose and gradually increasing it may help reduce the risk of side effects.

 * Stay hydrated: Drinking plenty of water can help reduce the risk of muscle pain and weakness.